What kind of work do you do?

 Do you predict the future?

 What I know is this: the future is determined by who you are now.
-If you take action to be more mindful and present, manifest more of who you really are now – you will have and attract better choices.
+If you take action to be more mindful and present, manifest more of who you really – you will have and attract better choices.
 It’s really kind of magical.
 The fog settles a bit and suddenly you see “door number 3” was there along.
 By changing your “being” you change your future for the better, much better.
+Being then doing.
+That is one of the great secrets of life.

 Where do you do readings?